 At the shooting range Friday, flames burned until nearly 4 On Saturday morning, Union track that was bent, melted and Pacific Railroad crews worked twisted by the blast.
-They had to repair 400 feet of nearby been working since Friday tions to other trails along 2016 and build connecmountains of the Penin the spectacular coast reservoir, opening 23,000 Bay Area residents who to the trails in the water acres of scenery for the have long sought access time the San Francisco utility has lifted restricproposal was hailed by It would be the first land surrounding the public to admire.
-The tions on access to the their dream of creating a park advocates closer to The proposal brings through the watershed giant network of trails federal, state and local and connecting with
+They had to repair 400 feet of nearby been working since Friday

+2016 and build connections to other trails along the spectacular coast mountains of the Penin-

+It would be the first time the San Francisco utility has lifted restrictions on access to the land surrounding the reservoir, opening 23,000 acres of scenery for the public to admire.
+The proposal was hailed by Bay Area residents who have long sought access to the trails in the water.

-National Recreation Area cent for the Golden Gate "I'm very encouraged, said Jim Sullivan, a doparks.
-"These are existbeen accessed by patrol and San Mateo County ing corridors that have vehicles, horseback rid ers and utility workers for many years."
+"I'm very encouraged," said Jim Sullivan, a docent for the Golden Gate National Recreation Area and San Mateo County parks.
+"These are existing corridors that have been accessed by patrol vehicles, horseback riders and utility workers for many years."